 Several Wired2fish staffers share a strong passion for catching a wide variety of panfish species such as crappies and bluegills (to name a few).
 Ryan DeChaine grew up fishing panfish, and that passion continues today.
 He provides a detailed breakdown of his favorite tackle, techniques, and rod setups for catching panfish throughout the season and in wide-ranging situations.
 Keep in mind that his experience is based mainly on upper midwest filming, so it’s likely that some of your favorite regional tactics aren’t covered in this primer.
-Check out our Crappie Fishing & Panfish Channel for diverse content.
+Check out our How to Catch Crappie -article for diverse content.

 DeChaine leads with a discussion about rod, reel, and line selection, emphasizing assembling a few basic setups that deliver enhanced sensitivity and the best possible bait action.

 DeChaine’s Top 6 Panfish Setups

 - Jigs with plastic, hair, or live bait.
 A jig with a plastic or live bait pairing is the most versatile crappie lure on this list.
 DeChaine discusses the benefits of fishing panfish jigs, the wide variety of sizes and profiles available to anglers, and some general rules on when to use each.
 Perhaps most importantly, jigs provide immediate depth control and the ability to cover water — a must to finding nomadic panfish.
 Here are some FishUSA links to popular panfish jigs and soft baits.